FreeTommyLi/avocado/README.rst

     $ sudo apt-get install python-sphinx

-3) Optionally, you can install the read the docs theme, that will make your in-tree documentation look just like the online version::
+3)You need install the read the docs theme, that will make your in-tree documentation look just like the online version::

     $ sudo pip install sphinx_rtd_theme